isomerpages/moe-geylangmtdpri/_co-curricular-activities/Visual and Performing Arts/Art & Crafts Club.md

 description: ""
 third_nav_title: Visual and Performing Arts
 ---
 ![](/images/Art%201.jpg)

 ### CCA Overview

-The Art Club provides a platform for pupils to expose, explore and express themselves through Art.
-The Art program serves to capture pupils with varied interest and caters to differentiated needs beyond the curriculum syllabus.
-Pupils are given opportunities to showcase their talent and expand their knowledge in art and art-making through different media and forms such as drawing, mixed media relief, clay modeling and painting.
-Through the program, we hope to nurture our pupils and develop within them qualities such as perseverance, excellence and integrity which will enable them to adapt and thrive in a rapidly changing world.
+<p style="text-align: justify;">Art Club offers pupils with interest in visual arts to come together and learn about art making.
+Pupils are given the opportunity to explore art forms beyond what is offered in the school curriculum.
+Our programme promotes imagination, creativity, and self-expression.
+Art Club creates a platform for pupils to showcase their talents and expand their knowledge.
+Pupils can explore and experiment with various art materials individually and in groups.
+Through learning different art forms such as drawing, painting, mixed-media and 3D art, pupils develop valuable skills and character traits such as resilience, perseverance, and responsibility.
+They also learn how to be a good team player, as well as show kindness and respect for one another.<br>

 ### Teachers-in-charge